Eversource Energy: HVDC transmission ("Northern Pass" Project)

 As Northeast Utilities, the company signed on a joint venture with Hydro-Québec and NSTAR to build a new high-voltage direct current (HVDC) line from Windsor, Quebec (connecting with the Quebec grid) to a location in Franklin, New Hampshire.
 It was projected that the line would either run in an existing right-of-way adjacent to the HVDC line that runs through New Hampshire, or it would connect to a right-of-way in northern New Hampshire that would run through the White Mountains.
 This 180- to 190-mile line, projected to carry 1,200 megawatts, would have carried electricity to approximately one million homes.
 The issue of buying hydropower from Hydro-Québec had been an issue during the Massachusetts gubernatorial election of 2010.
 In November 2015, the Sierra Club of New Hampshire also expressed opposition for the new line, saying that it would not only benefit Connecticut and Massachusetts residents more than those in New Hampshire, but also the concern of the flooding of boreal forests during the construction of Hydro-Québec's dams in northern Quebec, disputes with the Innu First Nations, and the effects of tourism and the environment within the White Mountain National Forest.

 On January 25, 2018, Massachusetts Governor Baker selected this "Northern Pass Transmission" (NPT) project as the winner for a clean energy procurement RFP.

 However, days later on February 1, 2018, the New Hampshire Site Evaluation Committee voted unanimously to deny Eversource's controversial Northern Pass project a permit, leaving the future of the project, and $1.6 billion of Eversource's Transmission Rate Base Growth Projections in doubt.

 On July 26, 2019, Eversource Energy announced that it was giving up Northern Pass after the New Hampshire Supreme Court rejected its appeal and sided with the SEC.

-Transmission controversy (FERC Complaint)
+Controversy

-While Eversource reported that its electric transmission earnings were up 80 percent in Q2 2015, the Federal Energy Regulatory Commission (FERC) is now investigating the utility for having transmission rates that appear to be “unjust, unreasonable and unduly discriminatory or preferential”.
-Meanwhile, the potential for rooftop solar to prevent the need for new transmission lines is growing and Eversource wants to cap rooftop solar growth in the state.
+After Eversource reported an 80 percent rise in electric transmission profits in Q2 2015, the Federal Energy Regulatory Commission (FERC) previously investigated the utility for having transmission rates that appear to be “unjust, unreasonable and unduly discriminatory or preferential”.

-Political connections
+Political Connections

-In 2015, Eversource fought the rooftop solar industry and supported anti-solar policies.
+Also in 2015, Eversource fought the rooftop solar industry and supported anti-solar policies.
 In Massachusetts, they staffed the State House with lobbyists in order to end legislation promoting growth of the solar industry.
 During the 2015 legislative session in New Hampshire, Eversource opposed an increase to the state's solar net metering cap.
 New Hampshire's cap is lower than all neighboring states.

 Eversource disclosed on its website politically related organization expenditures of $110,000 to the Democratic Governors Association in 2016, and payments made to trade associations that were used for lobbying or other political activities in excess of $135,000.